 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has a working capital deficit, has incurred recurring net losses and negative cash flows from operations.
-These conditions raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has suffered recurring negative cash flows from operations and has a working capital deficit that raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.